Asus ROG Xbox Ally X: price, release date, specs and everything you need to know

 The Xbox handheld we've been waiting for is being made in collaboration with Asus

-🆕 Microsoft and Asus unveiled two Xbox handhelds, the ROG Xbox Ally X and ROG Xbox Ally, expected to release in Holiday 2025
+🆕 Microsoft and Asus is releasing two Xbox handhelds, the ROG Xbox Ally X and ROG Xbox Ally, on October 16, 2025

 💪 The ROG Xbox Ally X features the AMD Ryzen Z2 AI Extreme chip, 24GB RAM, 1TB SSD, and an 80Wh battery, while the ROG Xbox Ally has a Ryzen Z2 A chip, 16GB RAM, 512GB SSD, and a 60Wh battery